First 100 days: Where President Trump stands on key issues

 He has said he supports an abortion ban exception for "rape, incest and the life of the mother".
 He has called for defunding Planned Parenthood.
 As recently as 2000, Mr Trump supported abortion rights but has said that, like Ronald Reagan, he changed his views on the matter.

 As one of his first actions as president, he signed an order banning federal money going to international groups which perform or provide information on abortions.

-He has promised that his replacement plan will be less expensive, providing "insurance for everybody".
+Mr Trump had promised that his replacement plan will be less expensive, providing "insurance for everybody".

 LAW AND ORDER

 Violence and lawlessness is out of control in the US, according to Mr Trump.
 He says law enforcement agencies are unable to fight crime because of runaway "political correctness" and says they should be allowed to get tough on offenders.
 He says police profiling is necessary to prevent terrorist attacks on US soil.

 He supports "stop and frisk", claiming the policy was highly successful in New York, even though many experts disagree.
 The practice was ruled unconstitutional and a form of "indirect racial profiling" by a federal judge in the city.